AckerlyXu/heima/articles/service-bus-messaging/service-bus-amqp-php.md

 You can download Proton-C and its associated bindings (including PHP) from [http://qpid.apache.org/download.html](http://qpid.apache.org/download.html).
 The download is in source code form.
 To build the code, follow the instructions contained in the downloaded package.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] At the time of this writing, the SSL support in Proton-C is only available for Linux operating systems.
+> At the time of this writing, the SSL support in Proton-C is only available for Linux operating systems.
 Because Azure Service Bus requires the use of SSL, Proton-C (and the language bindings) can only be used to access Service Bus from Linux at this time.
 Work to enable Proton-C with SSL on Windows is underway, so check back frequently for updates.

 ## Working with Service Bus queues, topics, and subscriptions from PHP